apify/crawlee/README.md

         },
     });

-    // Once started the crawler, will automatically work through all the pages in the requestList
-    // and the created promise will resolve once the crawl is completed.
-The collected HTML will be
-    // saved in the ./apify_storage/datasets/default folder, unless configured differently. await crawler.run();
+    // Run the crawler and wait for its finish. await crawler.run();

     console.log('Crawler finished.');
 });
 ```

-### 2 - Crawl a large list of URLs with Cheerio
+### Crawl a large list of URLs with Cheerio

-This example shows how to extract data (the content of title and all h1 tags) from an external
+This example demonstrates how to extract data (the content of title and all h1 tags) from an external
 list of URLs (parsed from a CSV file) using CheerioCrawler.

 It builds upon the previous BasicCrawler example, so if you missed that one, you should check it out.